seanhess/angularjs-typescript/README.md

 - can only use one transpiler
 - was worth giving up [Coffeescript](http://coffeescript.org/)
 - Dart has a cool type system, but it is all-in.
-Poor code reuse.

 Other cool things you could try:
 --------------------------------